Modified Version 2-16-2026

 “What is known of Chaldaean Moon-Worship, of the Babylonian god, Sin, called by the Greeks “Deus Lunus,” is very little, and that little is apt to mislead the profane student who fails to grasp the esoteric significance of the symbols.
 As popularly known to the ancient profane philosophers and writers (for those who were initiated were pledged to silence) the Chaldeans were the worshippers of the moon under her (and his) various names, just as were the Jews, who came after them.”
 (Helena P. Blavatsky, The Secret Doctrine, Vol. 1., pg.
 388).

-The significance of this is in regards to the sacred day, and the relation of their agriculture to the lunar month.
-The nature of the moon, and beliefs surrounding its subtle or “psychic” relation to terrestrial life, or the mysteries of life and death, were all considered apart of one Knowledge, with its branches.
-There is no lunar (of the full-moon or crescent) religion versus solar (the sun, or fire) religion.
+The significance of this must be searched for in the meaning of the sacred day, and the relation of their agriculture to the lunar month.
+The nature of the moon and beliefs surrounding its subtle or “psychic” relation to terrestrial life, or the mysteries of life and death were all considered apart of one Knowledge, with its branches.
+There is no lunar (of the full-moon or crescent) religion versus astral religion versus solar (the sun, or fire) religion.

 Nations and peoples had variant yet limited philosophical conceptions and different hierarchies, each with their special additions and subtractions to their system.
-The Mysteries was said to be a system of seven “dialects,” but the Hebrew elites only had four of the “keys” to make out from these their special religion, which resulted in a tribal nationalized religion, others have been glad to force onto mankind through their revisions, or claimed continuation of prophetic legacy.
-The notion of a right, or true religion became popularized through the Christians, and then is adopted by subsequent sects, and the later Islamized Arabs.
+Although the Mysteries was said to be a system of seven “dialects,” the Hebrew elites only had four of the “keys” to make out from these their special religion, which resulted in a tribal nationalized religion others have been glad to force onto mankind through their revisions, or claimed continuation of prophetic legacy.
+The notion of a right, or “true religion” became popularized through the Christians, and then is adopted by subsequent sects, and the later Islamized Arabs.

 There was although, a high philosophy connecting what is so-called “sun-worship” and “moon-worship.”
-Unlike abstract concepts of God as an invisible gigantic entity, the idea that the Spirit pervaded its creation was evident, and understood in both a literal and metaphysical sense in antiquity.
-Furthermore, through its aspects, the idea was that this Unknown Deity uses the gods, planetary systems and natural objects as receptacles.
+Unlike abstract concepts of God as an invisible gigantic entity, the idea that Spirit pervaded its creation was evident and understood in both a literal and metaphysical sense in antiquity.
+Through its aspects, the Unknown Deity uses the gods, planetary systems and natural objects as receptacles.
 The astronomical bodies and the Sun played a role, as planets are receptacles and generators of forces, energy, etc., that sustain, preserve, or create life — providing the conditions for the evolution of life.

 SOLAR AND LUNAR WORSHIP ARE APART OF CHRISTIAN SYMBOLISM